microsoft/autogen/samples/tools/testbed/CONTRIBUTING.md

 1. If a file named `global_init.sh` is present, run it.
 2. If a file named `scenario_init.sh` is present, run it.
 3. Install the requirements.txt file (if running in Docker)
-4. Run the Autogen scenario via `python scenario.py`
+4. Run the task via `python scenario.py`
 5. Clean up (delete cache, etc.)
 6. If a file named `scenario_finalize.sh` is present, run it.
 7. If a file named `global_finalize.sh` is present, run it.